Internal Wire Split Keyboard

 3D modeling

-Design the top cover, switch plate, base plate, and bottom case.
+Design the top cover, switch plate, base plate, and bottom case as a 3D printed keyboard case.
 The wiring grooves, PCB socket positions, screw holes, and insert nut positions are also decided here.
-Insert nuts should be treated as something that may fail, so the structure should allow multiple fixing points.
+Because insert nuts can fail, the structure should allow multiple fixing points.

 Note Because the wiring route is decided here, this design step changes the difficulty of the whole build.